Ear Training Guided Tour

-When you have completed Key Note Recognition there are a lot of other books to work through.
+When you have completed Key Note Recognition the Ear Training Guided Tour moves to a lot of other books that take you to the next level.
 These books will help you to hear chords, melodies and modulations.

 1. Ear Training Two Note Complete is the beginning of developing your ability to hear two note chords and developing the ability to modulate.

 2. “Melodic Ear Training.” with two or more notes will obviously help to you to identify the notes you hear in melodies and with our graduated study you can slowly build up your recognition skills.

 3. Ear Training Three Note Direct Application uses uses the Arpeggiation of three notes to again put the ear training into another “context.”

 4. Very commonly we get students who want to sing in choirs.
 The Lines Volume One: Sight Reading and Sight Singing Exercises is an excellent book for learning part singing.

 There is an additional level for the Ear Training Two Note Complete.
 The Ear Training Two Note Advanced Volumes gives you harder two note combinations to prepare you for the next level.

 As you can see this is quite an involved series of books.
 But we are almost through, and when you have made it this far you aural comprehension will be totally on another plain.
 Recognizing how you hear chord progressions and how you hear melodies is how you will decide what scales to use when improvising.
 This is just one of many benefits you will have with this ear training program.

 We have created two series of levels after the Ear Training Two Note Series: